Trial of SAC's Martoma for insider trading set for November 4

 Martoma, a former portfolio manager with SAC, has been charged with conspiracy and securities fraud.
 He pleaded not guilty in January.

-Prosecutors say he helped CR Intrinsic Investors, an SAC fund, avoid $276 million in losses in 2008 by recommending that it sell shares of Elan Corp and Wyeth, now owned by Pfizer Inc, based on a doctor's tips about poor drug trial results.
+Prosecutors say he helped CR Intrinsic Investors, an SAC fund, avoid $276 million in losses in 2008 by recommending that it sell shares of Elan Corp ELN.I and Wyeth, now owned by Pfizer Inc (PFE.N), based on a doctor's tips about poor drug trial results.

 Assistant U.S. Attorney Arlo Devlin-Brown told presiding U.S. District Judge Paul Gardephe at a Wednesday hearing that he expected the trial to last two to three weeks.